Heroes-Academy/Intro-to-Python-Summer-2016/docs/source/day3.rst

-Week 3: Booleans, If-Elif-Else, For
+Day 3: Booleans, If-Elif-Else, For
 ===================================

 Summary